Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Permission optimization: /permissions

-Remember that later you can add rules like:
+Remember you can add rules like:

 • WebFetch(domain:vuejs.org) - Allow